r-clarissa/sudoku-app/README.md

    git clone https://github.com/r-clarissa/sudoku-app.git
    ```
 2. Find the cloned folder on your local directory.
-3. On your terminal, run the `sudoku.app`.
+3. On your terminal, run the `sudoku.py`.
 4. Enjoy the game!

 # Acknowledgement